pranpillai/Fantastic-Funghi/README.md

 # fantastic-funghi
-An insight into the world of fantastic funghi
+A brief insight into the world of fantastic funghi

 Here is a project I carried out on a mushroom dataset, with the aim of classifying mushrooms into Edible and Poisonous classes.
 Please follow the pages in the order that they're numbered in: